 "You talk about a problem.
 The other person says that they have a similar problem.
 You feel connected.
 You feel less alone."

 When a friend or family member wants to offer support to someone who is grieving, it makes sense that they would fall back on tried and true interpersonal skills, but grief is a scenario unlike other.
 Unfortunately, in this instance 'troubles talk' can inadvertently convey, "I don't want to understand your specific situation" or "I want to talk about myself," when what the person wanted to communicate was "I'm okay to talk to." and "You're not completely alone."

 One more note on this topic, Tannen also explains that men and women commonly view the purpose of 'troubles talk' differently.
 Specifically, men may assume a woman who engages in troubles talk is looking for advice.
 So remember this the next time you feel frustrated because someone has offered you well-intentioned but unwanted feedback.

 Hypothesis #3: The person cares about you, but they aren't comfortable with grief

 Finally, we have to consider the reality that some people simply aren't comfortable with grief.
 Many of our readers tell us that their family and friends seem to keep their distance because they don't want to be around grief.

-It’s sad, but true that many of your family and friends aren’t comfortable with death, grief, and emotion.
-This doesn’t make them terrible people, it just means they’re unqualified to support you in your grief.
+It's sad, but true that many of your family and friends aren't comfortable with death, grief, and emotion.
 Those who are there for you in your grief must be okay with your tears, occasional silence, and the darkness of loss.
-If a person can’t handle these things, then they aren’t the right support person for you at this time.
+If a person can't handle these things, then they obviously aren't the right support person for you at this time.

 Have an alternative hypothesis?
 Share it below.